xiao-liu/zeta-go-legacy/README.md

 mostly stupid and allowing suicide will make your algorithm spend time on exploring these useless moves.
 If you really want to allow suicidal moves, you can enable it by just editing a few lines of code.
-AlphaGoZero does not explicitly specify their choice.
+AlphaGo Zero does not explicitly specify their choice.

 * Handicap: We always assume no handicap stones when training the model, therefore the rule of placing handicap stones does not matter.